Sung Tieu: In Cold PrintCurrent Exhibition

 For In Cold Print, the artist exposed herself to a reconstruction of the acoustic attack to record her cerebral activity and translate it both visually and acoustically.
 Enquired from the perspective of Tieu's subjectivity and political agency, this new work questions the legibility of scientific narratives and the reliability of proof-making.

 The exhibition space is dominated and divided by a maze of steel fences and concrete pillars.
 Within it, large vertical display screens showcase newspaper spreads, a continuation of the artist’s Newspaper 1969 – ongoing series.
 Acting as information agents, they reveal the complexity of the research material and the manipulated set up of the project, blurring the line between evidence, counter-evidence, science and conspiracy, while exploring how the dissemination of ideas can affect perception.

 The multi-channel sound work is conceived in collaboration with composer Ville Haimala (one half of music duo Amnesia Scanner), and neuroscientist and psychologist Christian Sumner, with the support of Frederike Vanheusden and Rob Morris, all of whom are based at Nottingham Trent University.

-Nottingham Contemporary is producing the artist's first publication in collaboration with Haus der Kunst (Munich), where Tieu will present another solo project, Zugzwang, 30 January — 21 June 2020.
-The publication will be launched on 25 April 2020.
+Nottingham Contemporary is producing the artist's first publication in collaboration with Haus der Kunst (Munich), where Tieu will present another solo project, Zugzwang, 30 January — 30 August 2020.
+The publication will be launched later this year.